(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 In addition, antihistamines for dogs work best when taken before allergy symptoms are evident - they are not so effective if taken when the allergic dog is already showing signs such as severe itching.

-Different dogs react to antihistamines differently.
+The reason is, different dogs react to antihistamines differently.
+What's "best" for Fido may not work for Rover.
 If you are lucky, you may get an antihistamine that works for your dog first time round.

 On the other hand, there is also a possibility that none of the antihistamines work!
-Only by trial and error can we determine which antihistamine works best for our dog.
+Only by trial and error can you determine which antihistamine works best for YOUR dog.

 To strengthen the liver and support liver function, you may want to give a supplement that contains the herb milk thistle to your dog to help detoxify his liver while he is on antihistamines.